Connect

 - Skips already-booked slots: in real-time.
 Two simultaneous callers can’t get offered the same slot.

 Set in Settings → Business → Default appointment duration.
-The AI uses this when booking (“how long is a typical estimate visit?” — 30 min, 1 hour, etc.).
-You can override per-conversation if a customer mentions a longer-than-usual job.Buffer time
+The AI Receptionist uses this when booking (“how long is a typical estimate visit?” — 30 min, 1 hour, etc.).
+You can override per-conversation if a customer mentions a longer-than-usual job.Booking rules (buffer / lead time / max-advance)

 Each AI-booked appointment writes an event with:- Title: contact’s name + service (e.g., “Alex Jones — Kitchen quote”)